Altitude sickness can occur when traveling to an altitude above 6,000 feet (1,829 meters) and traveling faster than the body can adapt.

 To avoid severe illness and death, keep in mind three rules:

-1. Learn the early symptoms of altitude sickness and be willing to admit that you have them.
+1. Learn the early symptoms of altitude sickness, and notice and acknowledge if you have them.
 Symptoms can develop within hours after ascending to a higher altitude.
 Symptoms are: